 In June 2023, Merck acquired Prometheus Biosciences, Inc. (Prometheus), a clinical-stage biotechnology company pioneering a precision medicine approach for the discovery, development, and commercialization of novel therapeutic and companion diagnostic products for the treatment of immune-mediated diseases.
 Total consideration paid of \$11.0 billion included \$1.2 billion of costs to settle share-based equity awards (including \$700 million to settle unvested equity awards).
 Prometheus' lead candidate, MK-7240 (formerly PRA023), is a humanized monoclonal antibody directed to tumor necrosis factor-like ligand 1A, a target associated with both intestinal inflammation and fibrosis.
 MK-7240 is being developed for the treatment of immune-mediated diseases including ulcerative colitis, Crohn's disease, and other autoimmune conditions.
 The transaction was accounted for as an acquisition of an asset.
-Merck recorded net assets of \$877 million, including cash of \$368 million, investments of \$296 million, deferred tax assets of \$218 million and other net liabilities of \$5 million, as well as Research and development expenses of \$10.2 billion in the second quarter and first six months of 2023 related to the transaction or \$4.02 per share.
+Merck recorded net assets of \$877 million, including cash of \$368 million, investments of \$296 million, deferred tax assets of \$218 million and other net liabilities of \$5 million, as well as a charge of \$10.2 billion to Research and development expenses, or \$4.00 per share, in the first nine months of 2023 related to the transaction.
 There are no future contingent payments associated with the acquisition.

-In February 2023, Merck and Kelun-Biotech (a holding subsidiary of Sichuan Kelun Pharmaceutical Co., Ltd.) closed a license and collaboration agreement expanding their relationship in which Merck gained exclusive rights for the research, development, manufacture and commercialization of up to seven investigational preclinical antibody drug conjugates (ADCs) for the treatment of cancer.
+In February 2023, Merck and Kelun-Biotech (a holding subsidiary of Sichuan Kelun Pharmaceutical Co., Ltd.) closed a license and collaboration agreement expanding their relationship in which Merck gained exclusive rights for the research, development, manufacture and commercialization of up to seven investigational preclinical ADCs for the treatment of cancer.
 Kelun-Biotech retained the right to research, develop, manufacture and commercialize certain licensed and option ADCs for Chinese mainland, Hong Kong and Macau.
-Merck made an upfront payment of \$175 million, which was recorded in Research and development expenses in the first six months of 2023.
-In addition, Kelun-Biotech is eligible to receive future contingent milestone payments and tiered royalties on future net sales for any commercialized ADC product.
-Also, in connection with the agreement, Merck invested \$100 million in Kelun-Biotech's Series B preferred shares in January 2023.
+Merck made an upfront payment of \$175 million, which was recorded in Research and development expenses in the first nine months of 2023.
+In October 2023, Merck notified Kelun-Biotech it was terminating two of the seven candidates under the agreement.
+Kelun-Biotech remains eligible to receive future contingent milestone payments and tiered royalties on future net sales for any commercialized ADC product.
+Also, in connection with the agreement, Merck invested \$100 million in Kelun-Biotech's shares in January 2023.

 In January 2023, Merck acquired Imago BioSciences, Inc. (Imago), a clinical stage biopharmaceutical company developing new medicines for the treatment of myeloproliferative neoplasms and other bone marrow diseases, for \$1.35 billion (including payments to settle share-based equity awards) and also incurred approximately \$60 million of transaction costs.
-Imago's lead candidate bomedemstat, MK-3543 (formerly IMG-7289), is an investigational orally available lysine-specific demethylase 1 inhibitor currently being evaluated in multiple Phase 2 clinical trials for the treatment of essential thrombocythemia, myelofibrosis, and polycythemia vera, in addition to other indications.
+Imago's lead candidate bomedemstat, MK-3543 (formerly IMG-7289), is an investigational orally available lysine-specific demethylase 1 inhibitor currently being evaluated for the treatment of essential thrombocythemia, myelofibrosis, and polycythemia vera, in addition to other indications.
 The transaction was accounted for as an acquisition of an asset.
-Merck recorded net assets of \$219 million, as well as Research and development expenses of \$1.2 billion in the first six months of 2023 related to the transaction.
+Merck recorded net assets of \$219 million, as well as a charge of \$1.2 billion to Research and development expenses in the first nine months of 2023 related to the transaction.
 There are no future contingent payments associated with the acquisition.